 Enhancing Neuroplastic Recovery

 Neuroplastic recovery is the brain’s amazing ability to heal itself.
-Through the repetitive vision, vestibular and cognitive exercises Paul gives you, the brain identifies its problems and learns alternate ways to do things.
+Through the repetitive vision, vestibular and cognitive exercises we give you, the brain identifies its problems and learns alternate ways to do things.

 Due to the forces involved in an MVA, clients often report that they suffer from intermittent vertigo.
 This vertigo can come from either the concussion itself or from a problem in the inner ear (e.g. BPPV), or occasionally both.
-Paul’s skills as a certified vestibular therapist allow him to find the source and effectively treat this.
+Our skills as vestibular therapist allow us to find the source and effectively treat this.

 It is very important that the skills learnt in these exercise be reintegrated into life through activity reconditioning.
-As part of Paul’s motor vehicle accident (MVA) concussion treatment program, he will lead you through a progressive system of work, school or sport-mimicking tasks to prepare you to return to regular activities.
+As part of our motor vehicle accident (MVA) concussion treatment program, we will lead you through a progressive system of work, school or sport-mimicking tasks to prepare you to return to regular activities.

 Return to activity

 Getting back work, school, sport and play is important for all individuals with MVA concussions.
-Paul believes that a graded return to these activities is very important in avoiding the development of chronic symptoms.
-Paul has a lot of experience in knowing how best to accomplish this following an MVA concussion.
+We believe that a graded return to these activities is very important in avoiding the development of chronic symptoms.
+We have a lot of experience in knowing how best to accomplish this following an MVA concussion.